-On the other hand, maybe you’re already tired of seeing all the non-Estonian art back home, so why would seek more of it in during your visit to Tallinn?
+On the other hand, maybe you’re already tired of seeing all the non-Estonian art back home, so why would you seek more of it during your visit to Tallinn?
 If that is the case, then you should totally visit the Kumu Art Museum.
 Voted as Europe’s best museum back in 2008, it displays the best pieces of Estonian art you can find anywhere.
 And it’s just next door from Kadriorg Palace!

 Kiek in de Kök Fortifications Museum

-The museums proudly boasts 15th century’s finest artillery towers, some other, less impressive towers, as well as underground passages connecting them.
+The museums proudly boast 15th century’s finest artillery towers, some other, less impressive towers, as well as underground passages connecting them.
 Each of them is worth your time.
 The tower itself draws its name from the fact that soldiers stationed there could see into the homes of Tallinn’s people, observing their kitchens.
 The passages were used to move soldiers back in the day, as bomb shelters during WW2 and impromptu homeless shelters after 1990.
 There’s also the Carved Stone Museum: established in one of the passages, it tells the history of Tallinn via stone relics.

 Kohtuotsa Viewing Platform

 If you haven’t made enough selfies in the other spots, well, we saved the best for last.
-Open… basically whenever, it’s the perfect place to go if you missed the open hours in St. Olav’s church (maybe a flight delay was involved).
+Open… basically whenever it’s the perfect place to go if you missed the open hours in St. Olav’s church (maybe a flight delay was involved).
 This super popular viewing platform provides amazing views of the city and you will be glad to have gone there.

 So there you have it, a fine sampling of the best Tallinn can offer.
 It’s a wonderful city that you should visit at the earliest convenience.
 And if your trip waylaid by flight delays, cancellations or overbooking, consider Skycop!
 Our experts will help you claim flight compensation – just fill out the form and leave the rest for us.
 Flight compensations run as high as €600 – that’s enough money to buy a straight-up lethal amount of chocolate at the famous Kalev Chocolate Shop!